streamroot/integration-samples/mesh/README.md

 # Integration documentation

-A dedicated [documentation website](https://support.streamroot.io/hc/en-us) is available to learn how to add Streamroot Mesh into your website and how to properly configure it.
+A dedicated [documentation website](https://www.lumen.com/help/en-us/cdn/mesh-delivery-for-streaming.html) is available to learn how to add Lumen Mesh Delivery on various platforms and how to properly configure it.

 # Streamroot Dashboard